mkane968/Extracted-Features/README.md

 3) Delete old results from bags_of_words and matrix_output folders
     (to avoid mixing of old and new outputs

-4) Highlight and run the entire code.
+4) Highlight and run the entire code in R Studio.
 Outputs are generated and placed automatically in the appropriate folders.
 If these folders do not exist, they will be created for you.

-This code is useful for:
+### This code is useful for:

 1) Sectioning texts:
 (for example, sectioning books into chapters for chapter-level analysis)